Car Rollover Accident Lawyers Serving Illinois

 - Tire grip.
-Oddly, both too much tire grip and too little can lead to accidents.
-Too much tire grip can actually lead to more rollover, consumerreports.com advises.
-Also, malformed or defective tires can also impact the propensity to rollover, as the Firestone/Ford tragedies have already proven.
+Oddly, both too much or too little tire grip can lead to accidents.
+However, too much tire grip can actually lead to more rollover, according to consumerreports.com.
+Also, malformed or defective tires can also impact the propensity to cause a rollover, as the Firestone/Ford tragedic accidents have already proven.

 - Trips.
-Most rollovers are triggered by something, whether it is swerving to miss a pothole or hitting a soft shoulder on a rural road.
+Most rollovers are triggered by some external factor, whether it is swerving to miss a pothole or hitting a soft shoulder on a rural road.
 These triggers are referred to as “trips”.

-In addition to the causes of rollovers, other factors that contribute to serious injuries in rollover accidents include lack of restraints and roof crushing instances.
-The NHTSA estimates that roof collapse during a rollover kills 600 people each year.
-New standards have been implemented for vehicles made starting in 2012, but prior years standards were only based on vehicle roofs not collapsing when rolling over at a stand still.
+Other factors are known to contribute to serious injuries in rollover accidents, including the lack of restraints and roof crushing instances.
+The NHTSA estimates that a roof collapse during a rollover kills 600 people each year.
+New standards have been implemented for vehicles manufactured since 2012, but prior years standards were only based on vehicle roofs not collapsing when rolling over at a stand still.

 Legal Assistance for People Involved in Chicago Vehicle Rollover Accidents

-Regardless of why a vehicle rolls over, it can be dangerous and even fatal to the occupants of a vehicle.
+Regardless of why a vehicle rolls over, the event can be dangerous and even fatal to all its occupants.
 If you have been involved in a rollover accident, make sure you have an experienced Chicago auto accident attorney on your side.
 Out team at Rosenfeld Injury Lawyers understand Illinois rollover accidents and can look at all the components that may have contributed to your vehicle to rollover and accompanying injuries.
 We will work with you to get the best possible financial outcome on for your injuries and losses.
 Our initial consultation is always free and we work on a contingency fee basis, so there is no risk to you.
 Contact us here.

 Resources concerning vehicle stability and rollover accidents: